AutoPING-TUI/codeocean/docs/add_new_programming_language.md

 Adding a new programming language to Codeocean is done in three steps:
 1. Create a Docker image that contains the necessary tools to compile, run, etc.
 2. Create a Ruby file under lib/ that specifies the name of the testing framework, parses the output of the testing tools, and returns the number of tests, number of failed tests, and associated error messages.
-3. Create a new execution environment for the programming language in Codeoceans GUI.
+3. Create a new execution environment for the programming language in Codeoceans graphical interface.

 ### 1. Create the Docker image
 The following Dockerfile is used as a starting point: